Aiuraa/aiuraa.github.io/_posts/2022-08-21-Hello-World.md

 This is the first time me ever making blog website like this, but I will try my best to make this blog interesting to read.

 The blog contents can be about gaming, some reviews, ranting, and my SA:MP development.
-I will try my best to use English all the time but sometimes i will post in Indonesian.

 That's what i can say for now, hopefully you can enjoy staying here 😊